Jameis Winston Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 Matchup vs. Seattle

-- Winston averages 277.5 passing yards per game in two matchups against the Seahawks, 73.0 more yards his over/under in Monday's game.
+- Winston averaged 277.5 passing yards per game in two matchups against the Seahawks, 73.0 yards more than his over/under for Monday.

-- Winston had multiple TD passes in both of those games against the Seahawks.
+- In both of those games against the Seahawks, Winston threw multiple touchdown passes.

 - Note: Winston's stats vs. Seahawks date back to 2016.